owen-milner/choicepostnikov/README.md

-# Countable Choice implies Postnikov Convergence
+# Countable Choice implies Postnikov Effectiveness
 Contains a formal proof of the theorem that countable choice implies postnikov effectiveness in HoTT

 This is based on the proofs of lemmas 3.1 and 3.4 in [Choice axioms and Postnikov completeness](https://arxiv.org/abs/2403.19772) by Mathieu Anel and Reid Barton.